subras24roche/AMASC/README.md

 # AMASC

-AMASC (automated marker analysis for single-cell RNA-seq) is a workflow for identifying a gene sets that can be applied in cell-type annotation for single-cell RNA-seq data.
+AMASC (Automated Marker Analysis for Single-Cell RNA-seq) is a workflow for identifying a gene sets that can be applied in cell-type annotation for single-cell RNA-seq data.

 # Prerequisites